shivam3245/Expense-Tracker/README.md

 # Expense-Tracker
-I have made an Expense Tracker app using MERN stack
+I have made an Expense Tracker app using MERN stack.